The J.N. “Ding” Darling National Wildlife Refuge

 - Visitor & Education Center:

-Features interactive exhibits, educational displays, restrooms, and a gift shop. - Wildlife Drive:
+May include exhibits, trip-planning information, restrooms, and a gift shop area when open. - Wildlife Drive:

-Kayak, canoe, and paddleboard rentals are available through the Tarpon Bay Explorers concessionaire. - Parking:
+Kayak, canoe, and other eco-tour services may be available through the refuge concessionaire, often associated with Tarpon Bay. - Parking:

 Accessibility

-- Wildlife Drive: Suitable for visitors with mobility challenges who want to experience the refuge from their vehicles.
+- Wildlife Drive: A good option for visitors who prefer to experience the refuge from a vehicle.

 Tips for Visiting the Wildlife Refuge

-- Dress Comfortably: Wear light, breathable clothing, comfortable walking shoes, and sunscreen.
+- Dress for the Outdoors: Wear breathable clothing, supportive shoes, sunscreen, and a hat.

 Vicinity of the Wildlife Refuge